FarronF/limerick-council-meetings/meetings/2024/05/20-Monthly Meeting of the Metropolitan District of Limerick/Minutes -  Meeting of Metropolitan District of Limerick - 15th April 2024.md

 consideration as part of the wider Arthur’s Quay Framework Plan.
 The emerging options

-were presented recently in committee to the Elected Members of the Metropolitan--- 5
+were presented recently in committee to the Elected Members of the Metropolitan
+---
+5

 District and are being developed in consultation with stakeholders with the objective of